 Please be aware that it is NOT recommended that you make any changes (for example, renaming or replace elements, etc.) to the exported backup file - this might result in a corrupt file with no possibility to unpack it in the future.

-Later, when you decide to recreate your saved project, under the Apps tab, click Create new app.
-In the new window, select the From backup tab, enter the project name, choose the backup file saved on your drive, and confirm the action:
+Later, when you decide to recreate your saved project, under the Apps tab, click the link under the Create new app button.
+In the new window, enter the project name, choose the backup file saved on your drive, and confirm the action:

 Importing other saved data is even easier.